Wilton Mkwayi: Political career

 After Govan Mbeki, Raymond Mhlaba, Walter Sisulu and other co-defendants were arrested on 11 July 1963 and Nelson Mandela was already in prison, Mkwayi briefly took command of Umkonto weSizwe.
 He was arrested at his girlfriend’s house in Orlando West in 1964, after he was informed upon by a mole within the ANC.
 He was detained in solitary confinement and subjected to torture while awaiting trial.

 Mkwayi was charged with Sabotage and Suppression of Communism Acts, with furthering the aims of communism and conspiring to bring about a violent revolution, allegedly as a member of the new High Command of Umkhonto we Sizwe.
 He was sentenced in December 1964 in the little Rivonia Trial and sent to Robben Island, where he met Nelson Mandela and Govan Mbeki.
 During his imprisonment, he was one of three prisoners – along with Mandela and Mac Maharaj – planning to escape during a visit to a dentist in Cape Town.
 They called their escape plan off when they suspected a police trap setting them up for assassination.

 Mkwayi was released from Robben Island on 15 October 1989.
 In 1992, he was honoured with the ANC’s highest award, Isitwalandwe Medal (““the one who wears the plumes of the rare bird.”) awarded to those who have made an outstanding contribution and sacrifice to the liberation struggle.

 He was elected to the National Executive Committee of the ANC in July 1991 and he continued to serve until 1997, when he stepped down due to his ill health.
 From 1994, he served as a member of the National Assembly, continuing to serve as an MP until his death on 24 July 2004.

 His funeral was held in King William's Town and attended by Phumzile Mlambo-Ngcuka.
 His cremation was attended by Thabo Mbeki.

 Personal life

-In 1985, in a Robben Island Prison Ceremony, he married his childhood sweetheart Ntombifuthi Irene Khumalo and they had two children.
+In 1985, in a Robben Island Prison Ceremony, he married his childhood sweetheart Ntombifuthi Irene Mhlongo and they had two children.
 She died of cancer in 1987.
 He married a second time and his wife Patricia Lang-Mkwayi survived him.